assen-totin/cdn/README.md

 Set the SQL query to run in the configuration option "cnd_sql_query".
 Use "%s" as placeholder for the value, extracted from the JWT payload.

+The SQL query should return a single row with column names matching the keys in the JSON response above.

-Hint: for complex queris, create a stored procedure and use stanza like "CALL my_procedure(%s)".
+Hint: for complex queries, create a stored procedure and use stanza like "CALL my_procedure(%s)".

 # Transport types

 ## Unix socket

-Set the path to the Unix socket in configuratin option "cdn_unix_socket".
+Set the path to the Unix socket in configuration option "cdn_unix_socket".
 Note that socket must be writable by the Nginx user.

 This transport is usually used whet request type is "json" (JSON exchange).